How to Increase Your Dealership’s BDC Experience

 How to Structure Your BDC

-To operate efficiently and effectively, the BDC needs to be well-connected to the rest of the dealership and equipped with up-to-date customer insights to fuel personalized sales and service interactions.
-Your BDC should meet regularly with your sales team to discuss important details like in-demand makes and models, as well as the goals of each department.
+For the BDC to operate smoothly and efficiently, it must be well-integrated with the rest of the dealership and have access to current customer insights to create personalized sales and service offers.
+To succeed, it’s essential for your BDC to meet regularly with your sales team to discuss critical information such as popular car models and the goals of each department.

 Maximizing BDC Efforts to Support Service, Acquisition and Retention